 - Protects vessels of the World Food Programme (WFP) and other vulnerable shipping.

-- Deters and disrupts piracy and armed robbery at sea.
+- Deters, prevents and represses piracy and armed robbery at sea.

 - Monitors fishing activities off the coast of Somalia.